 Experience peace of mind with a wet boiling point of 270°C and a dry boiling point of 310°C, exceeding both DOT3 and DOT4 specifications for brake fluids, ensuring optimal performance even in the most demanding driving scenarios.

-Durable and a great performance.
+Durable and has a great performance.
 Effortlessly, protects and lubricates the brake assembly.

 Very Good